botpress/documentation-v12/docs/advanced/authentication.md

 })
 ```

-2. The user is already discussing with the bot, then he is authenticated
+- The user is already discussing with the bot, then he is authenticated.

 Use the `configure` method to change the option: